deadbytesus/deadbytesus/README.md

 # Sup!
 👨‍💻 Luka | 14 y.o. | Ognevushka | NorthLightning
 🛠️ Full-stack enthusiast | Exploring new tech every day
-🐍 7+ years in Python in SciPy from 2025
+🐍 7+ years in Python, in SciPy from 2025
 🌐 Other languages: C++, Java, TS
 🤝 Open to collaboration
 🌎 United States